Do I have to meet with a counselor before I can retire?

-- They have never received an estimate of benefits and would like a counselor to prepare one (this may take some time if you haven't requested the estimate in advance.
+- You have never received an estimate of benefits and would like a counselor to prepare one (this may take some time if you haven't requested the estimate in advance.

-- They disagree with the length of service reported in employer and/or APERS service records.
+- You disagree with the length of service you have earned according to APERS or your employers' records.

 If a member plans to purchase military or National Guard service before retirement, he or she should mail a copy of the DD-214, NGB-22, or other appropriate discharge document and receive a cost to purchase the service credit BEFORE making an appointment to visit with an APERS counselor.